cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

 )
 ```

 That is it: you have emitted two events that inform external systems of step changes in the lifecycle of a game.
+The Cosmos SDK made it easy for you to add events.

+## Next up

-Time to make it possible for a player to reject a game.
+Time to add a third message to make it possible for a player to [reject a game](./03-starport-08-reject-game).
+Now that you know how to do it, next time, add the event in one go as part of the message handling.

+That's one the goals of the [next section](./03-starport-08-reject-game).
+Another goal of the next section is to make your checkers blockchain more resistant to spam.